anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin,

 pelargonidin, peonidin, petunidin

-Proanthocyanidins and anthocyanidins are chemical compounds.
+Proanthocyanidins are chemical compounds.
 They give the fruit or flowers of many plants

 a subclass called flavonoids.